Urihel/SpaceShip-Battle-Drone/README.md

 html, css, javascript

 # known bugs
-there is a bug in the setInterval function which continues to increase the size of the laser div when it should be pushing it towards the top the window rather than down.
+you can now use the s key to fire at the enemeies with the lazerBeam.
+The lazer beam duplicates itself before rendering a second lazerBeam that uses the the setInterval function which sends the lazer 5px down every 1 second.

 # to be added to the game
 1. the enemies that will fire back at me and who i will be shooting the lazers too.